JordanBoulous/41189-assignment-template/41189 Modelling Assignment.md

 - Then, for each other individual, the following formula, T(i) >= R(t) is applied.
 If true, then they will accept the vaccine and R(t) will increase.
 - Eventually, either everyone will accept the vaccine, or those with extremely high thresholds will never accept the vaccine.

+Hence, in order to apply this model, a sample of the population would need to provide their own personal threshold which would result in them accepting the vaccine as a preventative measure to the Covid-19 pandemic.

 <!-- #region toc-hr-collapsed=false -->
 # Implementation